smyrman/blog/2021-03-generics-beyond-the-playground/blog.md

 }
 ```

-Each individual check implementation, or check initializer implementation to be exact, can be declared with various degrees of type parameterization:
+Each individual check implementation, or check initializer implementation to be exact, can be declared with various degrees of type parameterization.

 ```go
 // A type parameterized check initializer that can be initialized